magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 3\. **Add Optional Settings (Newsletter Subscription, Age Verification, Redirect URL, Invite Token)**

-* Additional optional settings can be added, such as whether the user will receive newsletters, if their age has been verified, or if they should be redirected to a specific URL after account creation.
+* Additional optional settings may be added by CSP (if specified by the client application), such as whether the user will receive newsletters, if their age has been verified, or if they should be redirected to a specific URL after account creation.

 ```
 auto InitialSettings = std::make_shared<InitialSettingsDto>();